peterjacobson/bartle/README.md

 - *add a link to your fork here with a Pull Request!*

 ## How to get a deck
+Hunt for a range of different works of art - different styles (1800's, 1970's, 2000's) and types (paintings, sculptures, photos, drawings).
+The works don't really have to be of the same size.
+About 30 works will be enough to start with, but the more you can get the more awesome it'll be!

 Try one, or a combination of these:
 - Cut up cheap second hand art books. [list of good books to hack into Bartle](/bartleable-books.md)
 - Draw your own